CLMBRs/ultk/README.md

 ## Installing ALTK

 1. Download or clone this repository and navigate to the root folder.

-2. Create a fresh conda environment with the required packages by runing

-    `conda env create --file environment.yml`

-3. Install ALTK
+2. Install ALTK (We recommend doing this inside a virtual environment)

     `pip install -e .`

-4. Install pygmo via conda (because pip packages for OSX and Windows are not supported, see more [here](https://esa.github.io/pygmo2/install.html#).)

-    `conda install pygmo`

 ## Getting started